Art126/Tile-Art-Helper/README.md

 3. Run `tile_art_helper.py`

 ### Instructions
-Open an image using the "Open Image" button.
-Then:
+Once the program is running, open an image using the "Open Image" button.
+Once an image is open, you can edit the file:
 - Left click to paint
 - Middle click to use the color picker
-- Right click and drag to pan camera
+- Right click and drag to pan the camera
 - Scroll to zoom
 - Use the on-screen buttons for everything else